Constance of Aragon, Queen of Sicily

-Constance of Aragon (Constança; 1343 – 2/18 July 1363), was the first Queen consort of Frederick III the Simple.
+Constance of Aragon (Constança; 1343 – 2/18 July 1363), was the queen of Sicily as the first wife of King Frederick the Simple.
 She was an infanta of Aragon, the eldest child of Peter IV of Aragon and his first wife Maria of Navarre.
 Her father unsuccessfully proposed her as heir to the throne in early 1347, in the absence of a male heir.

 On 8 February 1351 at Perpignan, a betrothal between Constance and Louis I of Anjou, son of King John II of France, was performed.
 However, the marriage never took place.

-On 11 April 1361 at Catania, Constance married King Frederick III of Sicily.
-They had one daughter, Maria (2 July 1363 - 25 March 1401), who succeeded her father as reigning Queen of Sicily in 1377 and married Martin of Aragon.
+On 11 April 1361 at Catania, Constance married King Frederick the Simple of Sicily.
+They had one daughter, Maria (2 July 1363 - 25 March 1401), who succeeded her father as reigning queen of Sicily in 1377 and married Martin of Aragon.

-In 1363 Constance died in Catania, Sicily, either from the plague, or following childbirth complications.
+In 1363 Constance died in Sicily from the plague.
 She is buried in the Cathedral of Catania.